Accommodation

 I list a number of trail angels in my walking guides, but they do come and go each year, so it is difficult to keep up to date.
 Also, like the rest of us, they take holidays, or things come up, so are not always available.
 There is the Facebook group for trail angels.
 Many trail angels put posts on this.
 Use the search function to search on a location, and in the filters at left turn on the button for ‘most recent’ posts.
 You can also try the ‘tagged location’ under filters, but I’m not sure that this is useful.
 Many hikers also simply post a request for accommodation for a location and trail angels respond.

 Finally, a note on where I get my accommodation listings from.
 Most I have gleaned from the SoBo pages on the official TA site.
-As mentioned above, I have tended to ignore the more expensive places because I’ve not met many through-hikers staying in them.
-They are not hard to find though because they have the money for advertising or commission fees, so a Google, Airbnb, Booking.com or BookaBach search on a location will generally find them.
+As mentioned above, I have tended to ignore the more expensive places because I think few through-hikers stay in them.
+They are not hard to find anyway, because they have the money for advertising or are linked to an accommodation site, so a Google, Airbnb, Booking.com or BookaBach search on a location will generally find them.
 Many other listings on the TA site are out of date and the venues closed down, so in combination with omitting many expensive motels, bed and breakfasts, etc, that is why I have fewer accommodation listings than the TA site.
-Also, I check weblinks, where they exist, each year; and for accommodation places that don’t have an internet presence, I phone or email them every two or so years.
+Also, each year I check weblinks, where they exist, and for accommodation places that don’t have an internet presence, I phone or email them every two or so years.
 That’s why you will see (Confirmed correct xxx 20xx) after some entries.
-For ones that have only just come onto the TA site in the current year I assume that the entries are current so just add (New listing 20xx) after them.
+For ones that have only just come onto the TA site in the current year I assume that the entries are current, so just add (New listing 20xx) after them.
 All this is to make my accommodation listings more relevant and useful for you.

 Header photo: Camp Stream Hut, Two Thumb Range